-The brand increase singly stands on its own merits, distinct from Björn Borg the person, and a growing share of consumers associate the name with the brand’s products rather than Björn Borg himself.
-At the same time Björn Borg’s legacy as a tennis player and his celebrity status off the court are the brand’s roots and still provide a strong platform for international expansion.
+The brand stands increasesingly on its own merits, distinct from Björn Borg the person, and a growing share of consumers associate the name with the brand’s products rather than Björn Borg himself.
+At the same time, Björn Borg’s legacy as a tennis player and his celebrity status off the court is the brand’s heritage and still provides a strong platform for international expansion.

-Today the brand has a distinctive identity and strong position in established markets in its dominant product area, underwear, while newer markets are in a start-up stage.
-In its business plan, Björn Borg has an explicit goal to be a leader in sports fashion and has therefore decided to focus on design and production of sports apparel.
+Today, the brand has a distinctive identity and a strong position in established markets in its dominant product area, underwear, while newer markets are in a start-up stage.
+In its business plan, Björn Borg has an explicit goal to be a leader in sports fashion, and has therefore decided to focus on design and production of sports apparel.

 With five product areas and sales in around 20 markets – mature as well as new and with different conditions and preferences – consistent, long-term branding is essential.

-A new brand and communication platform with a new tagline was developed and introduced in 2015.
-They reflect the brand’s sporty identity and products that make customers feel active and attractive.
+A new design, branding and communication platform, together with a new tagline, were developed and introduced in 2015.
+The positioning reflects the brand’s sporty identity and products that make customers feel active and attractive.

 Support for distributors and licensees includes branding guidelines and marketing support for ad campaigns, PR activities, media buying and Point of Sale displays – packaged for each market’s needs, stage of development and budget.

 The Björn Borg brand is profiled through innovative marketing activities.
 The strategy is to build the brand and drive sales consistently over the long term.
 To achieve cost efficiency and broad impact, the Group focuses on integrated campaigns and activities mainly in spreadable channels such as PR, events and digital media, but also trade shows, fashion shows and Point of Sale displays.